OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 *   Any conduct that we believe violates this Agreement or AT&T’s Acceptable Use Policy;
 *   Any conduct that involves the use of abusive, derogatory, insulting, threatening, vulgar or similarly unreasonable language or behavior directed at any of our employees or representatives whether it be in person, over the phone, or in writing;
-*   Any abusive use of our Network or Services;
+*   Any abusive use of our network or Services;
 *   You use your Device/Equipment and/or our Services for an unlawful or fraudulent purpose;
 *   You use your Device/Equipment and/or our Services in any way that: (a) is harmful to, interferes with, or negatively affects our network, other customers, or the network of any other provider, (b) is harmful to, interferes with, or negatively affects our Services or operations, (c) infringes intellectual property rights of AT&T or others, (d) results in the publication of threatening, offensive or illegal material, or (e) generates spam or other abusive messaging or calling, a security risk, or a violation of privacy;
 *   You resell our Services either alone or as part of any other good or service;